December Mortgage Payments and Savings Interest Payments

 Wild Ones - Young Savers - Rewards for every savings milestone reached

 The Melton is giving away special Wild Ones packs to children aged 0 to 16 years who open a Wild Ones Young Savers Issue 2 account at any of our branches, with rewards at various milestones.
-The Wild Ones packs contain a combination of Melton Building Society and Leicestershire Rutland Wildlife Trust merchandise, including an initial goodie bag at account opening.
-This is then followed by further incentives when the account balance reaches £500 and £1,500.
+The Wild Ones packs contain a fabulous selection of merchandise, including an initial goodie bag at account opening.
+This is then followed by further incentives when the account balance reaches £500, £1,000 and £1,500.

 Call in to your local branch to find out more.